Functions

 Sample Function

-Let’s write a function that takes the price of a single product and the number of products as input parameters and calculates the total price by multiplying these two values and returns the output.
+Let’s write a function that takes the price of a single product and the quantity as input parameters and returns the total price by multiplying these two values.

 3 return totalPrice